North–South Line (Singapore): Incidents

 On 14 October 2020, train services from Jurong East to Woodlands stations were disrupted for more than three and a half hours, owing to a faulty power cable, which affected the East–West Line and Circle Line too.
 The power fault began at 7 pm and by 7:30 pm, commuters were stuck in the trains.
 Free bus bridging services were activated at all affected stations, and bus operators increased the frequency of regular services serving these areas.
 Service resumed at all stations along the North–South and East–West Lines at 10:35 pm.
 A total of 36 stations were affected by the power fault.
 The incident led to a replacement of 150km of power cables for the Tuas West Extension and two SMRT staff being suspended.

 On 27 October 2023, trains skipped Novena MRT station for about 2 hours during the evening travel peak, after an air-conditioning unit filled the underground station with smoke.
 Free bus bridging services were provided between Newton MRT station and Toa Payoh MRT station, and ended shortly after the station was reopened at around 7:30pm.

-On 3 June 2024, around 5.50pm, a lightning strike caused traction power to trip, as well as a small fire breaking out in a power control box next to the train track located about 20 meters from the platform of Kranji MRT station.
+On 3 June 2024, around 5.50pm, a lightning strike caused traction power to trip, as well as a small fire breaking out in a power control box next to the train track located about 20 metres from the platform of Kranji MRT station.
 No injuries were reported.
 This resulted in train services to be suspended between Choa Chu Kang and Woodlands stations for more than two hours.
 According to the Singapore Civil Defence Force, the fire had burned itself out before its officers arrived.
 Train services were progressively restored at 8.10pm.